tshepang/blog/content/debate: Mike Licona vs Richard Carrier.md

-I recently listened to a 2.5 hour-long [debate] between two scholars, [Richard Carrier] and [Mike Licona], which alerted me to the fact that Jesus\' Resurrection is regarded, at least to Christian apologists, to be very central to the Christian faith (here\'s [an unsatisfactory review]).
-I became far more impressed with Richard\'s performance than Mike\'s:
+I recently listened to a 2.5 hour-long [debate] between two scholars, [Richard Carrier] and [Mike Licona], which alerted me to the fact that Jesus' Resurrection is regarded, at least to Christian apologists, to be very central to the Christian faith (here's [an unsatisfactory review]).
+I became far more impressed with Richard's performance than Mike's:

 -   Mike was the only one who displayed some arrogance (a silly joke here and a chuckle there, unsuccessfully forcing his opponent to use